braathwaate/stratego/README.md

 The search time is adjustable with the Settings menu.
 At the default depth (1 tick)
-it completes within a fraction of a second usally completing about 6-8 ply depending on the speed of the desktop.
+it completes within a fraction of a second usally completing about 6 ply depending on the speed of the desktop.

-Evaluation heuristic is based on material gained versus lost as well as opponent piece rank discovery.
+The evaluation function is based on material gained versus lost as well as opponent piece rank discovery.
 It weighs which pieces to attack based on the potential of discovering important piece ranks versus the risk of loss.